CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Introduction.md

     - switch
     - wireless

 #### Categories

-The services will be grouped into categories.
-This will provide clarity on the types of operations available and the likely permissions required.
+The services are then grouped into categories.
+Indicating the types of operations available and the likely permissions required.
 This should also provide a focused set of resources when building read-only dashboards (**MONITOR**), or automation scripts (**CONFIGURE**).

-*Folder Structure*

 - appliance
     - **CONFIGURE**